mattnewell-cam/openclaw-discord-voicebot/README.md

 # OpenClaw Voicebot for Discord

-Openclaw is finally hands-free!
 This bot joins a specified voice chat when you do, transcribes your speech to text in a chat with Openclaw, then reads Openclaw's response back to you.

 ---